Fact Sheet 8: Responsibilities and functions of NHRIs: Intervening in court proceedings

 When it intervenes in its role as a 'friend of the court' (amicus curiae), the NHRI is not a full party to the proceedings and it does not take the side of one party or the other.
 Rather, the role of the NHRI is to make submissions on the human rights dimensions of the case.

-The NHRI assists the court by outlining the provisions of human rights law that are relevant to the case and describing how those provisions might apply in relation to the facts before the court.
+The NHRI assists the court by outlining the provisions of human rights law that are relevant to the case and describing how those provisions might apply to the facts before the court.

 In some countries, NHRIs must obtain the permission of the court before they can intervene.
 In other countries, the NHRI has an absolute right to intervene and does not require the permission of the court.